sagemathinc/dropbear/README.md

-This repo publishes prebuilt **musl-linked static ELF binaries** of Dropbear, built automatically from upstream [mkj/dropbear](https://github.com/mkj/dropbear) using [Zig](https://ziglang.org/) for cross-compilation.
+This repo publishes prebuilt **musl-linked static ELF binaries** of Dropbear, built automatically from upstream [mkj/dropbear](https://github.com/mkj/dropbear) using [Zig](https://ziglang.org/) for static musl compilation.
 Similarly for sftp-server.

 These binaries should run on virtually any modern Linux distribution with no external dependencies.
 Builds include **X11 forwarding support**.